A Simple Guide To Soakaway Crates

-After learning about the benefits of this drainage solution, one of the questions that come up naturally, is how many soakaway crates do you need?
+After learning about the benefits of this drainage solution, one question that come up naturally, is how many soakaway crates do you need?
 There is no definite answer to this because it will depend on the size you want.
-The soakaway crates are modular which means you can stack them next to each other as well as on top of each other.
+The soakaway crates are modular which means you can stack them next to and on top of each other.
 A majority of available soakaway crates offer a void ratio of more than 90% to minimise waste of underground space.
 The type of soil on the ground and the expected flow rate are other factors to keep into consideration when thinking about the number of crates to use.
-You may need 3 soakaway crates on average per m3 but this will also vary depending on the model and crate you choose.
-You can consult drainage professionals like Rouden Pipetek Ltd. to guide you on the number of soakaway crates to get for your project.
+You may need 3 crates on average per m3.
+But this will also vary depending on the model and crate you choose.
+You can consult drainage professionals like Rouden Pipetek Ltd. to guide you on the number of crates for your project.

 How Deep Should A Soakaway Crate Be?

 Another question that people like to ask is how deep should a soakaway crate be?
 It is recommended that the bedrock should not be within a metre at the base of the drainage pipe at any moment.
 This implies that the soakaway crate needs to be a minimum of 2 metres underground.
-This is because 700mm is the maximum depth allowed for pipework.
+This is because the maximum depth allowed for pipework is 700mm.

 Where Are Soakaway Crates Used?

 The attenuation crates can be used on any site that would benefit from water infiltration.
 This includes car parks, roads, shopping centres, sports stadiums, and pavements.